isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-roots/index.md

 The Dirty Hand Tools 106145 allows reversing - makes it easy to till tight spaces.
 The machine is heavy and will easily cut through old and tenacious sod.

-The tiller makes it easy to rip out your old garden or [raised bed](https://pestpolicy.com/best-tiller-for-raised-beds/).
-The Kohler SH265 engine offers 6.
+The tiller makes it easy to rip out your old garden or [raised bed](https://pestpolicy.com/best-tiller-for-raised-beds/).The Kohler SH265 engine offers 6.
 5 HP in its 196cc will give your enough power to cut roots and rip out virgin soil or compacted soil - an excellent tool for both professional, home, or amateur gardener.

 Luckily, for us environmentalists - this Dirty Hand Tools 106145 has an engine approved by EPA/CARB for being environmentally friendly.